elastic/azure-dev-docs/articles/java/fundamentals/java-get-started-with-elasticsearch.md

 ![APM Java Dashboard](media/java-get-started-with-elasticsearch/apm-java-dashboard.png)

-The **Time spent by span type** displays where applications are spending the most time, such as on internal resources, a database, or external calls for example.
+The **Time spent by span type** chart displays where applications are spending the most time, such as on internal resources, a database, or external calls for example.

 ![Time spent by span type](media/java-get-started-with-elasticsearch/time-spent.png)